Buying Premium Bonds for Children? Read Our Guide First!

 Are Premium Bonds Worth Buying?

-To get the answer, you need to understand your personal circumstances and financial situation.
-It also depends on your preferences about prize draw instead of a conventional savings account.
+To get the answer, you need to understand your circumstances and financial situation.
+It also depends on your preferences about a prize draw instead of a conventional savings account.

-Are they really worth it?
+Are they worth it?
 The £1m prize winners would say so.
-However, you need to consider its pros and cons to know are the bonds really worth buying.
+However, you need to consider its pros and cons to know are the bonds are worth buying.

 Pros and Cons of Premium Bonds